WHAT IS MERLOT?

 It is a classic medium-bodied red variety, loved for its smooth texture and ease of sipping.
 Today’s Merlots are better than ever with our winemakers being able to tease out more structure and length of flavour than ever before.

 “It’s a favourite amongst many wine drinkers, purely because it is so easy to drink.
 Modern Merlots have so many interesting characteristics and can have wonderful length,” explains Adam Walls, Wine Selectors Tasting Panel Co-Chair, Wine Show Judge and 2019 Len Evans Tutorial Dux.

 Coming in shy of full-bodied Shiraz, but carrying more weight that Pinot Noir, Merlot skirts a middle ground.
 Experience suggestions of plum, mulberry and fruitcake, raspberry, cherry, violet, spice and dried herb hints, maybe even chocolate and olive from the oak input.

 Merlot tends to be soft, plump and juicy and ultimately worthy of plenty of attention.
 It's often regarded as a suitable entry-level red for white wine drinkers.

 Merlot is an excellent food-friendly wine thanks to its medium-body and acidity.
-It pairs well with lighter meats like duck and pork.
 Crack a bottle with a simple slow-cooked favourite or share with the family at the table while enjoying a tomato-based pasta dish like bolognese or a gnocchi creation.

-Mild, mature cheddar cheese as part of a lighter grazing plate served with quince paste, and other nibbles for a picnic lunch or an easy dinner on the deck.
+Enjoy it with mild, mature cheddar cheese as part of a lighter grazing plate served with quince paste, and other nibbles for a picnic lunch or an easy dinner on the deck.

-Make a move for Merlot - check out our range of this exciting varietal and save big along the way!
+Make a move for Merlot - check out our range of this loveable varietal and save along the way!